-As shown in the table below, the amount of the copayment or coinsurance depends upon which cost-sharing tier your drug is in.
+As shown in the Medical Benefits Chart located at the front of this EOC, the amount of the copayment or coinsurance depends upon which cost-sharing tier your drug is in.
 Please note:

 - If your covered drug costs less than the copayment amount listed in the chart, you will pay that lower price for the drug.
 You pay either the full price of the drug or the copayment amount, whichever is lower. - We cover prescriptions filled at out-of-network pharmacies in only limited situations.
-Please see Chapter 5, Section 2.5, for information about when we will cover a prescription filled at an out-of-network pharmacy.
+Please see Chapter 5, Section 2.5, for information about when we will cover a prescription filled at an out-of-network pharmacy. - Refer to the Medical Benefits Chart located at the front of this EOC for your cost-sharing amounts.